ONSdigital/csvcubed/docs/developer.md

 ### Pydantic

 We are using [pydantic](https://pydantic-docs.helpmanual.io/) in an atypical fashion.
 It is designed to be a tool which parses & validates input against the static type annotations, however it typically does this validation *when the class is instantiated*.
 This prescriptive approach therefore restrictis how you build you model  up.
-You're required to pass all *required* variables to the `__init__` function; you cannot simply instantiate the class and then verify that it's valid later once you've finished making assignments.
+You're required to pass all *required* variables to the `__init__` function; you cannot only instantiate the class and then verify that it's valid later once you've finished making assignments.

 ```python
 # With mainstream pydantic, you are forced to take this approach